 #define EFI_CERT_X509_SHA384_GUID \ { 0x7076876e, 0x80c2, 0x4ee6, \ { 0xaa, 0xd2, 0x28, 0xb3, 0x49, 0xa6, 0x86, 0x5b } }; Prototype #pragma pack(1) typedef struct _EFI_CERT_X509_SHA384 { EFI_SHA384_HASH ToBeSignedHash; EFI_TIME TimeOfRevocation; } EFI_CERT_X509_SHA384; #pragma pack() Members ToBeSignedHash The SHA384 hash of an X.509 certificate’s To-Be-Signed contents.
 TimeOfRevocation The time that the certificate shall be considered to be revoked.
 This identifies a signature containing the SHA384 hash of an X.509 certificate’s To-Be-Signed contents, and a time of revocation.
 If the signature is in a device signature variable, this signature is a SHA384 hash of a root certificate authority (CA) certificate for the device.
-If the Secure Protocol and Data Model (SPDM) is used to authenticate the device, the firmware should send GET_CERTIFICATE message to verify the entire SPDM define certificate chain with this root CA digest.
-Then the firmware should send SPDM CHALLENGE message and verify the digital signature of the SPDM CHALLENGE_AUTH response with the leaf certificate in the verified certificate chain.
+If the Secure Protocol and Data Model (SPDM) is used to authenticate the device, the firmware should send GET_CERTIFICATE message to get the whole certificate chain, or send GET_DIGEST message to get the digest of the certificate chain and compare it with local cached certificate chain.
+Then the firmware should verify the entire SPDM define certificate chain with this root CA digest.
+Finally, the firmware should send SPDM CHALLENGE message and verify the digital signature of the SPDM CHALLENGE_AUTH response with the leaf certificate in the verified certificate chain.
 The SignatureHeader size shall always be 0.
 The SignatureSize shall always be 16 (size of the SignatureOwner component) + 64 bytes for an EFI_CERT_X509_SHA384 structure.
 If the TimeOfRevocation is non-zero, the certificate should be considered to be revoked from that time and onwards, and otherwise the certificate shall be considered to always be revoked.

 #define EFI_CERT_X509_SHA512_GUID \ { 0x446dbf63, 0x2502, 0x4cda, \ { 0xbc, 0xfa, 0x24, 0x65, 0xd2, 0xb0, 0xfe, 0x9d } }; Prototype #pragma pack(1) typedef struct _EFI_CERT_X509_SHA512 { EFI_SHA512_HASH ToBeSignedHash; EFI_TIME TimeOfRevocation; } EFI_CERT_X509_SHA512; #pragma pack() Members ToBeSignedHash The SHA512 hash of an X.509 certificate’s To-Be-Signed contents.
 TimeOfRevocation The time that the certificate shall be considered to be revoked.
 This identifies a signature containing the SHA512 hash of an X.509 certificate’s To-Be-Signed contents, and a time of revocation.
 The SignatureHeader size shall always be 0.
 If the signature is in a device signature variable, this signature is a SHA512 hash of a root certificate authority (CA) certificate for the device.
-If the Secure Protocol and Data Model (SPDM) is used to authenticate the device, the firmware should send GET_CERTIFICATE message to verify the entire SPDM define certificate chain with this root CA digest.
-Then the firmware should send SPDM CHALLENGE message and verify the digital signature of the SPDM CHALLENGE_AUTH response with the leaf certificate in the verified certificate chain.
+If the Secure Protocol and Data Model (SPDM) is used to authenticate the device, the firmware should send GET_CERTIFICATE message to get the whole certificate chain, or send GET_DIGEST message to get the digest of the certificate chain and compare it with local cached certificate chain.
+Then the firmware should verify the entire SPDM define certificate chain with this root CA digest.
+Finally, the firmware should send SPDM CHALLENGE message and verify the digital signature of the SPDM CHALLENGE_AUTH response with the leaf certificate in the verified certificate chain.
 The SignatureSize shall always be 16 (size of the SignatureOwner component) + 80 bytes for an EFI_CERT_X509_SHA512 structure.
 If the TimeOfRevocation is non-zero, the certificate should be considered to be revoked from that time and onwards, and otherwise the certificate shall be considered to always be revoked.